Far East Movement: 2012–2015: Dirty Bass and KTown Riot

-2016: Identity and J-Splif's Departure
+2016: Identity and J-Splif's departure

 On September 21, 2016, S.M Entertainment, one of the largest entertainment companies in South Korea, announced that Chanyeol, from popular K-pop band EXO, would be collaborating with Far East Movement in their track "Freal Luv", which also features Tinashe and Marshmello.

 On October 10, 2016, Starship Entertainment announced that Hyolyn, from K-pop girl-group Sistar, would be featured in a new song titled "Umbrella".

 Both songs were included in the band's fifth studio album, Identity, released on October 21.
 It features various Korean artists, such as Tiffany from Girls' Generation, rappers Yoon Mi-rae, Jay Park, Loco and R&B group Urban Zakapa, along with American singer-songwriter Macy Gray, rapper Soulja Boy and credits from British singer-producer MNEK.
 Identity debuted at #1 on the global iTunes dance charts.
 The music video for "Freal Luv" was viewed over 30 million times on YouTube.

 On October 14, 2016, Far East Movement released "We Out Here" featuring Blackbear and Thurz.

 On November 23, 2016, Far East Movement announced that J-Splif had left the group due to family reasons.

-2017–present: International collaborations
+2017–present: International collaborations & Recent activities

 On October 26, 2018, Far East Movement released a song titled "Bamboo" which features vocals from Jason Zhang and Kina Grannis.

 On February 8, 2019, Far East Movement released a single titled "Blossoms" which features Troop Brand and Chinese rapper Vava.

 On March 14, 2019, Far East Movement released a single titled "Lovebird" which features Lay.

 On April 19, 2019, Far East Movement released a single titled "Paint the Clouds" which features vocals from Tia Ray.

 On June 21, 2019, Far East Movement released a single titled "Maps", featuring Diamond, Starchild Yeezo, and Rell the Soundbender.

 On July 26, 2019, Far East Movement released a single titled "Glue", featuring Heize and Shawn Wasabi.

+As of 2026, Far East Movement remains largely on an indefinite hiatus from releasing new music since 2021, but members are still active behind the scenes in artist management bridging Western and Asian music markets, and community building for Asian artists.
+They also still touring as occasional DJ sets including Asia and rest of the world.